-Division Chair Semester Date Instructions: Ratings are to be based on the Dean's perception of the Division Chair's level of performance.
+Division Chair Semester Date Instructions: Ratings are to to be based on the Dean's perception of the Division Chair's level ace.
 1. Unsatisfactory 2.
 Fair 3.
 Average 4.
 Good 5.
-Excellent n/a Does not apply The Division ı Chair 1 Understands the division's purpose, goals and proper growth in service to the institution.
+Excellent n/a Does not apply The Division Chair 1 Understands the institution the division's purpose, goals and proper growth in service to n.
 2 Serves as an effective advisor to the Administration.
-3 Handles departmental problems without "unnecessary" communication with superiors.
-4 Facilitates communication between division and administration.
-5 Cooperates with colleagues and administrators in support of the mission and purpose of the college.
-6 Demonstrates the knowledge and use of basic administrative techniques and procedures relative to the responsibilities and duties of his/her position.
-7 Performs work-related activities with minimal supervision and direction.
-8 Demonstrates efficiency and promptness in meeting deadlines.
-9 Exercises sound judgment in the recruitment and selection of faculty and in administrative decision making.
-10 Accepts appointments to faculty and special committees.
-11 Effectively schedules classes and is impartial in the assignment of institutional work load.
+3 Handles depa with superior artmental problems without "unnecessary" communication s.
+4 Facilitates co mmunication between division and administration.
+5 • vith colleagues and administrators in support of the mission of the college.
+6 s the knowledge and use of basic administrative techniques res relative to the responsibilities and duties of his/her 7 Performs wo rk-related activities with minimal supervision and direction.
+8 Demonstrate s efficiency and promptness in meeting deadlines.
+9 und judgment in the recruitment and selection of faculty and tive decision making.
+10 Accepts appo pintments to faculty and special committees.
+11 Effectively so work load. chedules classes and is impartial in the assignment of institutional

-12 Effectively prepares, administers and utilizes division budget.
+12 Effectively prepares, administers and utiliz zes division budget.
 13 Provides necessary information and feedback to co-workers.
 14 Promotes confidence and trust among faculty members.

-15 Focuses on the improvement of instruction.

-Comments by Dean:

-D Data

-Dean Date

-I have seen th nis report.
+15 Focuses on the improvement of instruction n.
+Comments by Dean: Dean Date I have seen th nis report.
 Division Chair Date